SharePoint/sp-dev-docs/docs/solution-guidance/portal-performance.md

 - Defer the data request for as long as possible (that is, Lazy Load).
 - Request the data only if, and when, it is actually needed; for example, as in response to a browser event or user action (that is, do not request data for a collapsed/hidden control; wait until the control is expanded/rendered).

-#### Use a client-side cache to fulfill all data requests
+#### Use a cache to fulfill all data requests

+- For content that is user specific, like user profile information, cache the content to LocalStorage on the client.
 	- Consult the local data cache before issuing the data request to the server.
 	- Return cached data if it is present and not yet expired (for example, upon a cache hit).
+- For content that is shared across multiple users - consider a middle-tier caching service.
+	- For content that is dynamically generated or updates frequently, like news articles, Azure Redis Cache or any similar such service should be used to cache the data.
+	- For static content, or content that is updated infrequently, like site navigation, consider writing this content to a JSON file and serving it from a CDN.
+	- To reduce costs at the middle-tier, clients can also cache the responses to LocalStorage.

+For additional information, see [Caching](https://docs.microsoft.com/en-us/azure/architecture/best-practices/caching).

 #### Call the server (or other back-end data source) only when a cache miss occurs